subrotokumar/subrotokumar/README.md

 <img align="right" width="40%" src="https://user-images.githubusercontent.com/95968368/183289298-957af452-56c4-452a-b742-e2287a480753.png">
 </p>

-#### Welcome to my digital workspace!
-I'm a tech enthusiast with an insatiable curiosity and a passion for all things digital.
+**Welcome to my digital workspace!
+I'm a tech enthusiast with an insatiable curiosity and a passion for all things digital.**
 - I'm a lifelong learner, constantly exploring the ever-evolving world of technology and its endless possibilities. 👨‍💻
-- My world revolves around the software - I'm deeply involved in mobile / web development, from front-end to back-end, and everything in between. 🌐
+- My world revolves around the software - I'm deeply involved in mobile/web development, from front-end to back-end, and everything in between. 🌐
 - I'm obsessed with solving problems.
 If something isn't working, I'll dive into the code, dissect it, and make it work. 🔧
 - I'm an avid reader, always searching for the latest tech trends and absorbing knowledge like a sponge. 📚
 - I believe in the marriage of form and function.
 User experience and design are key elements in all my projects. 🎨